cloverfield-tools/prod-module-boilerplate/README.md

   npm start
   ```

-  This will run `webpack` build in watch mode and will include ESLint checks on compile time.
+  This will run the `webpack` build in watch mode and will include ESLint checks on compile time.

   ![webpack](https://cloud.githubusercontent.com/assets/175264/8304834/d66f7944-19ec-11e5-9feb-9f66caa5c593.gif)